Yiluo-pHoton/MAST_Brian_Python/lab2.md

 **Step 1:** Bring up IDLE as usual, and open a new window for function definitions

 Start IDLE.
-Then, select &quot;File-&gt;New Window&quot; and add a comment at the top of this new file like the following (with the proper substitutions of course):
+Then, select &quot;File-&gt;New File&quot; and add a comment at the top of this new file like the following (with the proper substitutions of course):

 <pre>
 # lab2.py